Patriots' DeVante Parker: Still not practicing

-Parker (concussion) wasn't spotted at practice Thursday, Evan Lazar of the Patriots' official site reports.
+Parker (concussion) remained sidelined at practice Thursday, Mike Reiss of ESPN.com reports.

-Parker missed practice Wednesday as well, so his status for Sunday's game against the Raiders is cloudy at this stage.
-If the wideout doesn't gain clearance to play this weekend, added Week 15 snaps would be available to some combo of Nelson Agholor, Kendrick Bourne and Tyquan Thornton.
+The wideout, who was inactive in Week 15, thus appears to be trending toward another absence Saturday against the Bengals.
+The Patriots' upcoming injury report will clarify whether or not Parker is officially ruled out ahead of the contest.

 More News